 “More recently we’ve been working on clinical case management.
 So working alongside the nursing teams and the doctors to improve the level of care in the emergency departments and the wards, and also in the intensive care units.”
 Ram Vadi - Team Lead, UK EMT

-The team is focusing its support on COVID-19 intensive care units, COVID wards and emergency departments.
-They’re working with hospital staff to increase their skills, capacity and confidence in managing coronavirus cases, and to help improve patient and staff safety.
+The team focussed its support on COVID-19 intensive care units, COVID wards and emergency departments.
+They worked with hospital staff to increase their skills, capacity and confidence in managing coronavirus cases, and to help improve patient and staff safety.

 WASH and IPC

-UK EMT IPC specialists have been helping hospital staff to implement WHO-recommended IPC and WASH measures, to reduce the risk of transmission of the virus to staff and patients.
-This includes redesigning patient flow inside emergency departments, keeping positive, negative and suspected COVID-19 patients separate.
+Our IPC specialists helped hospital staff to implement WHO-recommended IPC and WASH measures, to reduce the risk of transmission of the virus to staff and patients.
+This included redesigning patient flow inside emergency departments, keeping positive, negative and suspected COVID-19 patients separate.

-Team members have so far delivered 44 training sessions on WASH and IPC.
-These have covered topics including:
+Team members delivered over 50 training sessions on WASH and IPC.
+These covered topics including:

-The team are sharing clinical best practice and providing training and hands-on coaching in specialist ICU skills for COVID-19, such as proning techniques, ventilation escalation and continuous positive airway pressure (CPAP).
-They have so far delivered 59 training sessions.
+The team shared clinical best practice and provided training and hands-on coaching in specialist ICU skills for COVID-19, such as proning techniques, ventilation escalation and continuous positive airway pressure (CPAP).
+They delivered over 60 training sessions.

-The UK EMT has also delivered four online learning events in partnership with the Center for Research in Emergency and Disaster Medicine (CRIMEDIM).
+The team also delivered four online learning events in partnership with the Center for Research in Emergency and Disaster Medicine (CRIMEDIM).
 The webinars linked ICU and critical care specialists at Saida Hospital with Italian doctors experienced in managing COVID-19.

-A core part of the UK EMT’s work is risk communication and community engagement (RCCE).
-This involves supporting communities tackle COVID-19 by building collaborations between different local and international stakeholders, and reducing fear-driven behaviour.
+A core part of the work was around risk communication and community engagement (RCCE).
+This involved supporting communities tackle COVID-19 by building collaborations between different local and international stakeholders, and reducing fear-driven behaviour.

-In partnership with Saida Hospital, UNICEF and the Union of NGOs in Saida, the UK EMT launched a public awareness campaign: ‘Live Your Life while Fighting Coronavirus’.
-Its aim is to raise awareness of the virus and to help reduce the stigmatisation of those infected with COVID-19 across Saida province, including refugees from Ein El Hilweh, the largest Palestinian refugee camp in Lebanon.
+In partnership with Saida Hospital, UNICEF and the Union of NGOs in Saida, we launched a public awareness campaign: ‘Live Your Life while Fighting Coronavirus’.
+Its aim was to raise awareness of the virus and to help reduce the stigmatisation of those infected with COVID-19 across Saida province, including refugees from Ein El Hilweh, the largest Palestinian refugee camp in Lebanon.

-The UK EMT’s response will continue into 2021.
-The team is working to ensure the changes that have been implemented are sustainable, and can be maintained by local teams into the future.
+This response continued into March 2021.
+The team worked hard to ensure the changes implemented were sustainable, and could be maintained by local teams into the future.